• Facebook

 360-790-0527

-Project AWARE is a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) spread over five years to both build and grow mental health services and behavioral health education within the awarded districts.
-OSPI’s Project AWARE is now in its second cycle.
+Project AWARE is a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+It is spread over five years to both build and grow mental health services and behavioral health education within awarded districts.
+OSPI’s Project AWARE is now in its third cycle.
 It is the vision of OSPI that all young learners can be successful.
-Mental health services and educators, staff, mental health professionals and community members who have behavioral health training are integral to this success.
+Mental health professionals, educators, staff, and community members who have behavioral health training are integral to this success.

 OSPI coordinates with both K12 and behavioral health systems to improve mental health awareness and response within the awarded districts.
 Project AWARE has been awarded to three local education agencies (LEAs).
 It is the goal of all stakeholders to reduce the high vulnerability to barriers in accessing mental health supports.

-Project AWARE focuses on improving school climate, safety, and substance abuse prevention through increased collaboration based on a Multi-Tiered System of Supports (MTSS).
+Project AWARE focuses on improving school climate, safety, and substance abuse prevention.
+AWARE uses increased collaboration based on a Multi-Tiered System of Supports (MTSS).
 All stakeholders follow the interconnected systems framework to reach project goals.
 This framework is used to help increase awareness of mental health issues, connect school-aged youth to services and train personnel and other adults.

 2022-26 Allocation Grantees